 Geo-Boost converts the CERV into a hybrid geothermal-air source heat pump, increasing both heating and cooling capacities and efficiencies.
 The Geo-Boost unit is connected to a geothermal loop to make use of steady ground temperatures, which allows the incoming fresh air to be either pre-heated or cooled before going to the CERV.
-The Geo-Boost system consists of a high efficiency, high quality heat exchanger mounted in a thermally broken (no thermal bridging) insulated housing with condensate drain outlet, and a separate relay controller box that communicates with a CERV fresh air ventilation system.
+The Geo-Boost system consists of a high efficiency, high quality heat exchanger mounted in a thermally broken (no thermal bridging) insulated housing with condensate drain outlet.
+The Geo-Boost interfaces with the CERV through either the CERV's hardwired auxiliary relay connection (X0), or wireless relay module.
 The relay controller, in conjunction with the CERV's temperature sensors, assesses Geo-Boost fresh air heating or cooling potential.
 Whenever Geo-Boost operation is determined to be favorable, the relay controller will activate the circulation pump (not included) to move fluid through the heat exchanger.

-The Geo-Boost has 6 inch diameter duct fittings, and is placed in the fresh air intake duct between the in-line fresh air filter and the CERV.
+The Geo-Boost has 8 inch diameter duct fittings, and is placed in the fresh air intake duct between the inline fresh air filter and the CERV.
 Half inch copper tube inlet and outlets connect to the geothermal loop.
-A 1⁄2" FNPT drain fitting from the condensate pan at the bottom of the heat exchange unit is connected to a drain line.
+A 3⁄4" FNPT drain fitting from the condensate pan at the bottom of the heat exchange unit is connected to a drain line.
 A trap is required in the drain tubing in order to form a liquid seal.
 The drain tubing can either drain by gravity or to a condensate pump.
 The Geo-Boost heat exchanger unit requires no power wiring or control wiring, allowing it to be placed in the fresh air duct where most convenient.
-Power and low voltage wire are only required for the relay controller box, which can be mounted near the pump and/or CERV.
+Power wire is only required for the pump and relay connection, (the wireless relay module can be mounted near the pump and/or CERV).
 The schematic below shows the Geo-Boost placement in the CERV's fresh air inlet and the wire connections for the relay controller.
 Refer to the General Geo-Loop Information section for geothermal loop layout and circulation pump selection.